Developer Guide

 Figure 3.1.2.
 Sequence diagram of the delete command.

-Figure 3.1.2 shows how the components interact with each other for the scenario where the user issues the command delete 1
+Figure 3.1.2 shows how the components interact with each other for the scenario where the user issues the command delete 1 in a budget page.

 3.2.
 Components